Smiljanić family: History

 In 1686, Smiljan could not join Šimun Bortulačić and Stojan Janković in Sinj and Knin because he was bedridden and afflicted by podagra on his neck.
 At the end of summer 1686, Smoljan Smiljanić and Stojan Janković went on a big raid in the countryside of Livno due to rumours of vast Ottoman troops invasion, led by pasha Bastić and Ali-beg Filipović, with the intention to rebuild the land and fortifications.
 In the raid many houses and goods vanished, also there were many human casualties, with Janković and Smiljanić noting on 7 September that the whole valley of Livno within 50 miles (80.4 km) became desolated.

 They were a very reputable family of good warriors and soldiers, steadily with reputation moving away from the common people and entered the Venetian nobility.
 Already in 1653 Venice donated a house in Zadar to Ilija Smiljanić.
 In the same year, Filip Smiljanić became the captain of the armoured troops of light cavalry, which was a big recognition.
-Serdar Smoljan Smiljanić, who succeeded Ilija, was gifted with 30 ducats monthly, chain of 100 ducats, scarlet dolman and so on.
+On 5 September 1654 at Vučjak in Velebit died Ilija Smiljanić.
+The serdar Smoljan Smiljanić, who succeeded Ilija, was gifted with 30 ducats monthly, chain of 100 ducats, scarlet dolman and so on.
 Smiljan Smiljanić received 10 ducats monthly.
 Since the earliest church documents from Zadar they were of Catholic and never of the Orthodox faith.
-It is considered that, roughly, members of the Smiljanić family were the leaders of Catholic Morlachs, while from Mitrović-Janković of the Orthodox Morlachs.
+It is considered that, roughly, members of the Smiljanić family were the leaders of Catholic Morlachs, while from Mitrović-Janković family of the Orthodox Morlachs.
 The progeny of the female line, Lazar received citizen status of Zadar in 1703, Lazar and priest Franjo or Frane received in 1793 entered the nobility from Nin, and 1796 from Zadar.
 Son of Lazar, Antun, was a member of both noble councils.
 In 1822 Austrian authorities confirmed noble title only to Antun Ivan, by whose death in 1832 century the family became extinct.